Agile Market Research: What is It and How to Conduct for a Digital Product

 Phase 2: Digital product concept

-After conducting research (formal or informal), you should have identified market needs and can begin to develop a new product customers will be interested in.
+After conducting research (formal or informal), you should have identified market needs and can begin to develop a new product that customers will be interested in.
 The main goal of digital product concept research is to enable your target audience to evaluate a new product and make sure it meets their needs.

 Digital product concept research will provide insights into changes that need to be made before the product is finalized and released to the market.
 It can also help you with marketing ideas for product launches.
 Depending on the complexity of your product, this type of research may need to be repeated at several stages of product development.